haahussain/Life_Expectancy_Predictor_Multiple_Regression/README.md

 ## Data Sources

-The dataset was was collected from "WHO" and the United Nations website by Deeksha Russell and Duan Wang and is now stored on [Kaggle](https://www.kaggle.com/kumarajarshi/life-expectancy-who "Kaggle").
-It contains 2939 observations about different countries between the years 2000 and 2015.
+The dataset was was collected from World Health Organization (WHO) and can be foud at [Kaggle](https://www.kaggle.com/kumarajarshi/life-expectancy-who "Kaggle").
+It contains 2939 observations by country between the years 2000 and 2015.

 | Data                     | Data                             | Data                            |
 | ------------------------ | -------------------------------- | ------------------------------- |